RaulAtWork/chroma-shift-component/README.md

     --background-color: black;
 }
 ```
+The `data-theme` can be appended to any selector:
 - If no `data-theme` is provided then it will always applies (unless overwritten)
 - If  `data-theme` is provided then it will apply it based on the tag light/dark

 ## SCRIPTS

 `npm storybook` launches storybook to see use examples.<br>